f3-factory/F3com-data/prefab-registry/main.md

 ---

 ## Prefab

-If you want one of your classes to be a singleton, just make it extend the Prefab class:
+If you want one of your classes to be singletons, just make it extend the Prefab class:

 ``` php
 class MyClass extends \Prefab {